koii-network/ezsandbox/Lesson 2/PartII.md

-# Part II: Writing Networking Tasks
+# Part II.
+Writing Networking Tasks

-Now that you've got a basic understanding of how networking is done in the Node, it's time for deploy our own task that uses UPnP!
+Now that you've got a basic understanding of how networking is done in the Node, it's time for deploy your own task that utilizes REST APIs!

+Prerequisites:

+- Understanding of UPnP
+- Basic understanding of task template
+- Knowledge on task deployment

 ## Initial Setup

 Attached under this lesson is a skeleton template for a UPnP task that you can deploy.
+If you're not familiar how to deploy task, [try deploying a basic task](https://docs.koii.network/develop/command-line-tool/create-task-cli/create-task) first then come back here!

 Much of the initial setup has been taken care of, but there is one thing to be aware of in the `config-task.yml`.
 You don't need to change anything here, and we will discuss this file further in [Lesson 3](../README.md) but if you are writing your own UPnP task, make sure that you have the `REQUIRE_INTERNET` addon specified, as shown below:

 ![Require Internet Addon](./imgs/require-internet.png)